Collabora’s Contributions to the LibreOffice Conference 2022 in Milan

 Follow Collabora

 Collabora Productivity created Collabora Online, a powerful online office suite, which you can integrate into your own infrastructure.
 It prioritises your digital sovereignty and provides you with all the tools to keep your data secure, without compromising on features.
 Collabora provides a wide range of products, as well as consulting services for enterprises and governments.
-Powered by the largest team of certified LibreOffice engineers in the world, Collabora is a leading contributor to the LibreOffice Technology codebase and community.
+Powered by the largest team of certified LibreOffice engineers in the world, Collabora is a leading contributor to the LibreOffice technology and community.
 Collabora Office for Desktop and Collabora Online provide a business-hardened office suite with long-term support.
 Collabora’s multi-platform policy is completed with Collabora Office for iOS, Android, and Chrome OS.
 Collabora Productivity is a division of Collabora, the global software consultancy dedicated to providing the benefits Open Source to the commercial world, specializing in mobile, automotive and consumer electronics industries.
 For more information, follow us on Twitter, LinkedIn and YouTube.

 How-to use Sparklines in Collabora Online